Truthfulness a virtue of human behavior

 إِنَّا أَنزَلْنَا إِلَيْكَ الْكِتَابَ بِالْحَقِّ لِتَحْكُمَ بَيْنَ النَّاسِ بِمَا أَرَاكَ اللَّهُ وَلَا تَكُن لِّلْخَائِنِينَ خَصِيمًا

-“Indeed, We to you the Book with the truth so that you may judge between the people with what Allah has shown you.
+“Indeed, We have given you the Book with the truth so that you may judge between the people with what Allah has shown you.
 And (do) not be for the deceitful a pleader.”
 (Surah An-Nisa` 4:105)

 Truthfulness is one of the most basic things for the establishment of mutual social relations.
 Truthfulness in speech expresses a dignified personality, manhood, insight, and generosity.
 Many people understand truthfulness to mean the truthfulness of the tongue through speech alone.
+Islam is the only religion that guides its followers in every step of their lives.
 Allah says:

 الَّذِينَ آتَيْنَاهُمُ الْكِتَابَ يَعْرِفُونَهُ كَمَا يَعْرِفُونَ أَبْنَاءَهُمْ وَإِنَّ فَرِيقًا مِّنْهُمْ لَيَكْتُمُونَ الْحَقَّ وَهُمْ يَعْلَمُونَ

-“(To) those whom We gave [them] the Book, they recognize it like they recognize their sons.
-And indeed, a group of them surely they conceal the Truth while they know.”
+“(To) those whom We gave [them] the Book, they recognise it like they recognise their sons.
+And indeed, a group of them surely conceal the Truth while they know.”
 (Surah Al-Baqarah 2:146 )

 The virtues of telling the truth, of them, are listed below:

-1. Truthfulness helps individuals reward here and hereafter
+1. Truthfulness helps individuals be rewarded here and hereafter

 2. Truthfulness helps individuals attain rewards from Allah